-Three bedrooms: 1 x king, 1 x double, 1 x bunk beds + 1 cot room/study.
+Three bedrooms: 2 x king, 1 x bunk beds + 1 cot room/study.
 A bathroom with bath with shower over, hand basin, w.c and shaver point and a ground floor shower room with shower cubicle, wc, hand basin.
 Open plan kitchen, living and dining room.
 Private garden and terrace.

 Central heating and hot water.
 Electric hob and oven, fridge, freezer, slimline dishwasher, washer dryer and microwave.
 TV with built-in DVD player, CD hi-fi, Wi-Fi.
 Terrace with table and chairs.
 On street parking nearby.
 All bed linen and towels will be provided, however guests will need to bring their own beach towels and tea towels.
 Two well behaved pets welcome.
 Sorry, no smoking.
 Shop and pub 8 mins walk.

 The attractive village of Malborough boasts a multitude of thatched cottages, a village shop, two excellent country pubs and a thriving post office.
 It is located just 2 miles from the popular sailing town of Salcombe, with an array of popular shops and restaurants.
 Boasting a beautiful, scenic coastline, Salcombe is ideal for enjoying sailing, watersports, coastal walking or for simply soaking up the sunshine.
 Observe the plentiful wildlife in the area, including the clifftop area of Bolberry Down, visit several country houses and gardens close by or explore the nearby market town of Kingsbridge.
 Alternatively, drive to the National Park at Dartmoor, just 15 miles away.
 A perfect holiday location, with much to see and do.